xionhub/fsd-prettier/README.md

 @xionhub/fsd-prettier may seem violent, but it assumes that your project's fsd structure will exist in the src folder.

-@xionhub/fsd-prettier expects the structure of your feature-sliced-design project to look like this:
+@xionhub/fsd-prettier expects the structure of your Feature-Sliced Design project to look like this:

 Modify the project structure as follows, or if you don't like it, refer to the **Advanced Guide** and create your own customization rules.